rchampeimont/arduino_computer_monitor/README.md

 More specifically, my program monitors:
 * CPU Fan requested speed in % of maximum speed
-* CPU Fan axctual speed in RPM
+* CPU Fan actual speed in RPM
-* HDD usage % (+ display a filled square that mimicks HDD LED)
+* HDD usage % (+ displays a filled square that mimicks the HDD LED)
 * Temperature (not connected to the motherboard, just uses a temperature sensor)

-Overview:
+Overview during development (outside computer):
 ![General overview](/images/overview.jpg?raw=true)

 Circuit schematic: